You can download our Terms & conditions [PDF: 1mb – new window] or read them below:

 11. COPYRIGHT, MUSIC, SOUND, FILMING AND THE DISTRIBUTION AND/OR SALE OF LITERATURE

-11.1 The Client will obtain prior permission from the Company to carry out any of the following activities at the Venue:
+11.1 The Client must obtain prior written permission from the Company to carry out any of the following activities at the Venue:

 11.2 Any free distribution of literature that may take place by the Client must be done inside the Venue and not in the corridors or any other part of Friends House, including outside the garden and entrances on Euston Road and Endsleigh Gardens.